top of page

 women over 50 are a bigger demographic for makeup than new brands think

 The majority of cosmetic companies’ customers are not invested in the likes of TikTok - and yet that’s where the effort goes, because it’s a quick route to audiences and it’s cheap.
 Never mind that a percentage of ‘engaged’ followers are only there for freebies or to just look at what they can’t afford.
-It begs the question: just how good are sales when hefty discounts aren’t in the offing?
+It begs the question: just how good are profits when hefty discounts aren’t in the offing?

 Where is the effort to reach a wider demographic, i.e. the women with ready hard cash to snap up something that takes their fancy there and then?